aragan96/homework3/README.md

 Test description: Tests whether nodes with lower priority take over if the leader dies.
 To run:
 1) Start up 6 terminals in the test's folder and run clean_up.py in one of them.
-2) In the first, run "python eb.py 127.0.0.1" and wait a few seconds
+2) In the first, run "python eb.py" and wait a few seconds
-3) In the second, run "python eb.py 127.0.0.2 127.0.0.1" and wait a few seconds
+3) In the second, run "python eb.py" and wait a few seconds
-4) In the third, run "python eb.py 12.0.0.3 127.0.0.1" and wait a few seconds
+4) In the third, run "python eb.py" and wait a few seconds
-5) In the fourth, run "python sub 127.0.0.1"
+5) In the fourth, run "python sub.py"
-6) In the fifth, run "python pub1 127.0.0.4 127.0.0.1".
+6) In the fifth, run "python pub1.py 127.0.0.1".
 This starts up your 1st
-   publisher, which has weaker ownership strength.
+   publisher, which has stronger ownership strength.
-7) In the sixth, run "python pub2 127.0.0.5 127.0.0.1".
+7) In the sixth, run "python pub2.py 127.0.0.2".
 This starts up your 2nd
-   publisher, which has a stronger ownership strength.
+   publisher, which has a weaker ownership strength.

 At this point, check the subscriber output.
 It should be saying
 topic1: PUB1